 The colloquial name borrows from the original German name, Vergissmeinnicht, which translates to “forget-me-not.”

-There are many varieties of the plant, but the most popular is the variety with blue flowers.
-Other varieties produce pink or white flowers.
+There are many varieties of the plant, but the most popular is the variety with bright blue flowers.
+Other varieties produce beautiful flowers in pink or white.

 In this article, we take a look at everything you need to know to grow forget-me-nots.